 • Set up a meta database that stores that information

-This document covers all 3 options.
-Experience of running databases at Bloomberg shows us that running a database containing cluster setup information for other database, and setting up a DNS entry to bootstrap the location of this meta-database is the most flexible and resilient option.
+This document covers all of these options.
+BMS discovery provides a lightweight DNS-based alternative that avoids querying a meta database.
+For environments without BMS, running a database containing cluster setup information for other databases, and setting up a DNS entry to bootstrap the location of this meta-database is the most flexible and resilient option.

 Passing location information